Hitt-1004/MediMate/Backend/readme.md

 • history of a particular patient containing info about all the previous visits,
 • update info of a particular patient,
 • register a new patient.
+It also sends a SMS on the contact no. of the patient registered containing info about the prescription of his/her recent visit.